Paying Fees and Registering

 I think I should be exempt from one or more of my courses.
 What should I do?

-For detailed instructions, please visit the How to Apply for Transfer Credits Online webpage.
+- For detailed instructions, please see the How to Apply for Transfer Credits PDF.

 English/Math Placement Testing